How to Remove Paint From Wood?

 Removing Water-Based Paint

-To remove water-based paint, you can use soap or use rubbing alcohol.
-It would help if you dipped a cloth in the liquid mixture and then cleaned the floor with it.
+To remove water-based paint, you can use soap or rubbing alcohol.
+It would help if you dipped a cloth in the liquid mixture and cleaned the floor.

 We will first discuss the removal of water-based paint from the wooden floors.
 Here are some used methods:

-1. Using Soap: Perhaps the simple and easy method to remove the water-based paint from the wooden floor is by mixing soap or any liquid wash in lukewarm water and mixing it.
-It would help if yNext, you dipped a cloth in the liquid mixture and then cleaned the floor with it.
+1. Using Soap: Perhaps the simple and easy method to remove the water-based paint from the wooden floor is to mix soap or any liquid wash in lukewarm water.
+It would help if you dipped a cloth in the liquid mixture and then cleaned the floor with it.
 You can even try the knife method first and then use this mixture over it to have a more neat look at the floor.

 2. Using Rubbing Alcohol: The thing with rubbing alcohol is that you have to wait and let it sit for some time before attempting to clean the wooden floor.
-For this, again, you can use your knife to clean the floor and scrape the paint.
+Again, you can use your knife to clean the floor and scrape the paint.
 After this, you can mix rubbing alcohol (three parts) and lemon juice and then apply it to the area on the wooden floor.
 After this, you should let the mixture sit for five minutes before using a rug or cloth to remove the excessive residue.
-You can also use a hard brush if the carpet is not working well for you.
+You can also use a stiff brush if the carpet is not working well.

 Removing Oil-based Paint

-1. Using a paint thinner: Apart from the usual methods discussed above, you can also use a paint thinner for oil-based paint. , dip the cotton or cloth in the paint thinner and clean the wooden floor with it.
-You can keep the windows and doors open to allow for air and ventilation.
+1. Using a paint thinner: Apart from the usual methods discussed above, you can also use a paint thinner for oil-based paint.
+Dip the cotton or cloth in the paint thinner and clean the wooden floor.
+You can keep the windows and doors open for air and ventilation.
 Subsequently, you can also use a paint thinner that has no fragrance.

 Removing both oil-based and water-based paints: